Understanding stopping distances in all weather conditions

 Whether you’re a seasoned driver or you’re new to the roads, it’s crucial to remember car stopping distances and the effects different circumstances can have on them.
 Remember, it’s not only weather conditions that can have an impact but also the vehicle type and driving style too.

-If any of the information throughout this article does not fit with the performance of your vehicle, our ServicePoint engineers can complete a full maintenance check at a garage convenient to you.
+If any of the information throughout this article does not fit with the performance of your vehicle, you can book a full maintenance check at a garage convenient to you, using ServicePoint.

 Thinking distance vs braking distance

 Stopping distances are calculated by adding your thinking distance (the time it takes you to process the fact that you need to brake) to your braking distance (the time it takes for your car to come to a halt after you put your foot on the brake pedal).
 The faster you are travelling, the greater your stopping distance will be.